ppy/osu-wiki/news/2025/2025-02-12-osu-tablets-return.md

 [![](/wiki/shared/news/2025-02-12-osu-tablets-return/quickstart.jpg)](https://osu.ppy.sh/store/products/1447)

 But of course, this isn't *just* a tablet.
 It's a *beautiful* tablet.
-Send all of your appreciation to veteran mapper [meiikyuu](https://osu.ppy.sh/users/1043627) for the design!
+Send all of your appreciation to veteran mapper ::meiikyuu::{ user-id=1043627 } for the design!

 [![](/wiki/shared/news/2025-02-12-osu-tablets-return/beauty.jpg)](https://osu.ppy.sh/store/products/1447)